confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Stream

-Returns the latest N values for a given column as an `ARRAY`.
-'Latest' is defined with the greatest offset.
+Returns the latest _N_ values for the specified column as an `ARRAY`.
+The latest values have

+with the greatest offset.

 The optional `ignoreNulls` parameter controls whether nulls are ignored.
 The default is to ignore